apid/apid/README.md

 * The `glide.lock` file is checked in and `glide up` is only used to update library versions
 * Use an empty $GOPATH (aside from apid itself) to ensure a clean build
 * apid-core and all plugins must only rely on libraries including by this apid module.
-  If there are additional libraries that are needed, they must be approved and added to glide.yaml and checked in to the vendor directory.
+  If there are additional libraries that are needed, they must be approved, added to glide.yaml, and checked in to the vendor directory.